Regular procedure

 Author

 The backlog of asylum applications in Spain has been an important concern in recent years.
-As stated by the Spanish Ombudsperson in previous annual reports, the high number of pending cases accumulated over the years is due inter alia to the historical lack of human and material resources of the OAR and the very few measures adopted to tackle the issue.[4]
-In its 2022 annual report, the body continued to express concerns on the delays in deciding the asylum applications and the impacts this has on the lives and rights of asylum seekers.[5]
-Despite the Government announced that the Annual Budget of the Ministry of Interior would be doubled in 2021,[6] the number of pending cases in the last year continues to be concerning.
+As stated by the Spanish Ombudsperson in previous annual reports, the high number of pending cases accumulated over the years is due inter alia to the historical lack of human and material resources of the OAR and the very few measures adopted to tackle the issue.[3]
+In its 2023 annual report, the body continued to express concerns on the delays in accessing asylum procedure and the impacts it has on the lives and rights of asylum seekers.[4]
+Despite the Government announcing that the Annual Budget of the Ministry of Interior would be doubled in 2021,[5] the number of pending cases in the last year continues to be concerning.
 As indicated below, the number of pending cases increased from around 35,000 cases in 2017 to more than 111,740 cases in 2019.
 A decrease was registered in 2021, but a significant number of cases (72,271) were still pending at the end of the year.
-In 2023 the number of pending cases continued to increase, with 106,546 cases pending at first instance and 84,549 pending for a resolution at the end of 2023.[7]
+In 2024 the number of pending cases continued to increase, with 133,102 cases pending at first instance and 108,954 pending for a resolution at the end of 2023.[6]
+In February 2025, CEAR observed that the backlog of pending cases increased in 2024, up to 27% compared to the previous year.[7]

-Source: Ministerio del Interior, Subsecretaría del Interior, Dirección General de Política Interior, ‘Avance de datos de protección internacional, aplicación del Reglamento de Dublín y reconocimiento del estatuto de apátrida.
-Datos provisionales acumulados entre el 1 de enero y el 31 de diciembre de 2023’, January 2024, available at: https://tinyurl.com/34jtmrh8.
+Source: Ministerio del Interior, Subsecretaría del Interior, Dirección General de Protección Internacional, ‘Avance de datos de protección internacional, aplicación del Reglamento de Dublín y reconocimiento del estatuto de apátrida.
+Datos provisionales acumulados entre el 1 de enero y el 31 de diciembre de 2024’, January 2025, available in Spanish here.

-In its 2023 annual report, the NGO CEAR continued to highlight the challenges that the Spanish asylum system still faces, both in terms of access to the territory and access to the procedure.[9]
-While acknowledging the increase of the recognition rate in 2022 (16.5% compared to 10.5% in 2021), the organisation reiterated its concerns regarding the very low international protection recognition rate in Spain compared to the average rate at EU level (38.5% in 2022).[10]
+In its 2024 annual report, the NGO CEAR continued to highlight the challenges that the Spanish asylum system still faces, both in terms of access to the territory and access to the procedure.[9]
+Spain was the third country in the EU when looking at asylum applications lodged in 2023.
+Despite this, as noted by CEAR, the international protection recognition rate remained very low (12%) compared to the average rate at EU level (42% in 2023).[10]

 The urgent procedure is applicable in the following circumstances:[12]